bookofproofs/bookofproofs.github.io/_sources/branches/theoretical-physics/special-relativity/einsteins-interpretation-of-the-time-dilation.md

 ---

 Imagine, Alice and Bob have two metronomes ticking at a constant rate of one second.
 We assume that the metronomes are perfectly constructed to measure the duration of a second.
 They are both traveling in two separate vehicles moving relatively to each other at a constant speed `\(v\)`.
-The [time dilation][bookofproofs$6297] was formulated by <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Einstein/">Albert Einstein</a> (1879 - 1955) in the formula
+The [time dilation][bookofproofs$6297] was formulated by [Albert Einstein][bookofproofs$Einstein] (1879 - 1955) in the formula
 `\[t_A=t_B\frac 1{\sqrt{1-\frac {v^2}{c^2}}},\quad\quad (0\le v < c)\]`
 where
 * `\(t_A\)` denotes the duration of one tick of the metronome as measured by Alice in her vehicle, which is one second `\(1s\)`,